mirror/flashdevelop/FD4/FlashDevelop/Bin/Debug/Projects/370 Haxe - NME Project/nme-readme.txt

 Debugging

 	By default your project targets Flash so you'll be able to add breakpoints and debug your app like any AS3 project.

-Native targets

-	Change the NME target in your Project Properties > Test Project > Edit...
+	HTML5 target can be debugged in the browser - some browsers, like Chrome, support "script maps" which let you interactively debug .hx code directly instead of the generated JS.
+	There is however no interactive debugger for native targets.

+Changing target platform

+	For NME projects, an additional drop-down menu appears in the main toolbar where you can choose a supported targets on Windows: flash, html5, windows, neko, android, webos, blackberry.
-	Enter a valid target in the field, like:
+	You can also manually enter a custom target not in the list.
-	- flash
-	- cpp
-	- android

-	Attention, for non-Flash targets you'll need to install additional compilers & SDKs: http://www.haxenme.org/developers/get-started/
+	Attention, for native targets you'll need to install additional compilers & SDKs.
+The compiler will tell you in the Output panel what command to execute for that.
+More information here: http://www.haxenme.org/developers/get-started/

 Tips:
 	- in C++ expect first compilation to be very long as it first compiles the whole NME API,
-	- if a change is not taken in account, delete everything in /bin to start a fresh compilation.
+	- if a change is not taken in account, delete everything in /bin to start a fresh compilation,
+	- on mobile, Bitmap blitting is NOT performant,
+	- use spritesheets and Tilesheet.drawTiles for optimal rendering performance.